breadbored/breadbored/README.md

 - 🔭 I’m currently working on [Identex](https://identex.co/), a fraud detection engine with a very high success rate.
 - 🌱 I’m currently learning Dart/Flutter.
-- 👯 I’m looking to collaborate on experimental projects!
+- 👯 I’m looking to collaborate on experimental projects.
-- 🤔 I’m looking for good books on data analysis
+- 🤔 I’m looking for good books on data analysis that don't act like I remember anything from math courses.
 - 💬 Ask me about [Identex](https://identex.co/), or working on a project together.
 - 📫 How to reach me: brad@identex.co
 - 😄 Pronouns: He/Him